 Some people would say that they heard a sermon and were so moved by it that they gave their life to God right there and it changed their life.

 What was it that convinced you that God was real, and how would you explain it to someone who wasn’t a Christian?

 Because you see, as soon as you do that, you’re attempting to offer up to that person some piece of evidence, some reason to believe, in an effort to convince them to believe in God and give their life to Jesus Christ.

-We do this all the time in very ordinary ways.
+We make statements, and then offer evidence in support of some claim all the time in very ordinary ways.

 The important question is, would they find that reason convincing?